theo-armour/agenda/3-2-sflprs/julia-morgan-building/sf-landmark-designation/2025-03-07-pilar-lavalley-sflprs.md

 Please note the following corrections:

 The society is not "former" but remains active.
 The correct legal name of the organization is the "San Francisco Ladies Protection and Relief Society."
-(EIN 94-1156611)

 Could you please advise on who I might contact to request these updates?
 I would be happy to provide any additional information or assistance needed.